-The Katie Tyson Fund for Youth and Young Adult Ministries is dedicated to kindling the sparks of leadership among Unitarian Universalist youth and young adults.
-The fund supports scholarships, grants, and programs for youth and young adult projects, conferences, outreach, and more.
+The Katie Tyson Fund for Youth and Young Adult Ministries exists to kindle the sparks of leadership among Unitarian Universalist youth and young adults.
+The fund supports scholarships, grants, and youth and young adult projects, conferences, outreach, and more.

-Katie Tyson was an active member in the young adult group at Arlington Street Church in Boston, MA, and a rising leader in our movement.
-Katie was filled with enthusiasm, passion, and excitement.
-She worked tirelessly to make our world and her community more welcoming and loving.
-Katie had aspirations of becoming a Unitarian Universalist minister.
+Raised in the Mt.
+Vernon Unitarian Church in Alexandria, VA, Katie Tyson had become a rising leader in our movement.
+An active member in the young adult group at Arlington Street Church in Boston, MA, she had aspirations of becoming a Unitarian Universalist minister.
+Filled with enthusiasm, passion, and excitement, Katie worked tirelessly to make our world and her community more welcoming and loving.

-Sadly, Katie's life ended on a highway in Colorado when she and her friend were returning from General Assembly in Salt Lake City in 2009.
-She was 21 years young.
+Sadly, Katie's life ended on a highway in Colorado when she and a friend were returning from General Assembly in Salt Lake City in 2009.
+She was only 21.

-Your gift will help realize Katie's dreams and honor her legacy of hope and love.
-This fund supports youth and young adult ministries at the regional and district level, as well as need-based travel subsidies to attend General Assembly and other UU conferences and events, such as Summer Seminary and Thrive Youth.
+Your generosity will continue to fuel this vision and will honor Katie Tyson’s legacy of hope and love.
+This fund supports youth and young adult ministries at the regional and national level, as well as need-based travel subsidies to attend General Assembly and other UU conferences and events, such as Summer Seminary and Thrive Youth.